JoelEDavis/artificialintelligencemsc/README.md

 # artificialintelligencemsc
-All coursework files for AI MSc @ City University
+All coursework files for INM701